Title: Dreams of the Dark Sky (The Legacy of the Heavens #2)

 Together, Marnej and Dárja, human and immortal, must find a way to trust one another if they are to live long enough to learn the truth behind the secrets and lies that have forged their lives.

-Many thanks to the Fantastic Flying Book Club and Night Shade Books for having me on this tour and for sending me a copy to review!
+Many thanks to Night Shade Books for having me on this tour and for sending me a copy to review!

 Once finished with The Song of All I knew that I couldn’t wait to read book two.
 Dreams of the Dark Sky picks up right where Song finishes.
 Marnej and Dárja have been placed together in the Hunter camp and they must trust each other to survive.
 Marnej, having only ever known how to kill, and Dárja, having known the love Marnej’s father as her own, aren’t the most suitable pairing.
 But when their lives are at stake due to their heritage, they run.
 What happens next is a story that at its core is survival, the hope of redemption, love lost, and trust gained.
 Many characters create this story, and each part is just as wonderful as the last.